Arlie Pond: Medical career

 While in Baltimore, Pond took post-graduate courses at Johns Hopkins University, performed his residency at St. Joseph's Hospital and interned at Baltimore City Hospital.
 On July 5, 1898, Pond was appointed an acting assistant surgeon of the United States Army.
 He was sent to the Philippines with the 10th Pennsylvania Regiment.
 The United States Senate's decision to keep the Philippines as an American colony resulted in a guerilla war with the Filipino nationalists who had been fighting the Spaniards.
 When his regiment returned to the United States, Pond was ordered to stay in the Philippines with a regiment from Colorado.
 Pond was later assigned to the 4th Infantry Division.

 On July 2, 1900, Pond married Elizabeth Gambrill in Rutland.

 By 1902, the United States had suppressed the efforts of the Filipino nationalists.
 The United States Government in the Philippines, led by Governor-General William Howard Taft, then began working on to stop the spread of disease on the islands, including bubonic plague, cholera, smallpox, and leprosy.
 Pond and his wife remained in the Philippines to assist in this effort.
 On August 11, 1902, Pond was detailed from the Army to the Philippine Board of Health for cholera duty.
 In July 1903 he accepted a permanent position as medical inspector, where he helped in the cleanup of Manila City and the collection and segregation of lepers.
 In 1906 he was appointed first chief of the Southern Islands Hospital, 400 miles south of Manila on the island of Cebu.
 In Cebu, Pond also founded a hospital for lepers and vaccinated the island's entire population.
 He also became a social leader of Cebu's American community and helped popularize baseball on the island.

 When World War I broke out, Pond received a commission as a major in the Army Medical Corps and assigned to the Medical Officers' Training Camp at Fort Benjamin Harrison.
 He was preparing to go to France in July 1917 when Governor-General Francis Burton Harrison, asked that Pond be allowed return to the Philippines.
 Pond was moved to Camp Stotsenburg, where he was assigned to the 9th Cavalry Regiment and the 1st Philippine Artillery Regiment.
 In August 1918 he was named post surgeon of the Cuartel de Espana and placed in charge of the dispensary at Fort Santiago in Manila.

-On October 28, 1918, Pond reported for duty on the USS Warren, a transport bound for Vladivostock.
-The Warren arrived in Vladivostock on November 11.
+On October 28, 1918, Pond reported for duty on the USS Warren, a transport bound for Vladivostok.
+The Warren arrived in Vladivostok on November 11.
 That same day the Armistice ending World War I was signed and the transport immediately returned home.
 Pond received his discharge on January 15, 1919.
 By that time he had attained the rank of lieutenant colonel.

 After the war, Pond entered private practice in Cebu.
 He also engaged in several business ventures, including a coconut plantation, a cattle ranch on the island of Mindanao, and a navigation company, and as a result he became a millionaire.